 More general responsibilities for treating employees equally come under federal, state and local civil rights laws.

 Some Additional Responsibilities to Employees

 When the employee leaves or is terminated, you must pay a final paycheck as soon as possible, but no longer than 30 days after termination (some states require more prompt payment).

 If you have 50 or more employees, under the provisions of the Family and Medical Leave Act, you must give employees time off for sickness, disability, or family leave.

 Wait a minute!
 This responsibility thing works both ways.
 What about responsibilities that employees have to you as their employer?
 Your employees have a responsibility to:

-Dealing honestly with the employer, not lying or stealing from the employer.
-That includes honestly representing himself/herself on an employment application.
+- Dealing honestly with the employer, not lying or stealing from the employer.
+That includes honestly representing himself/herself in an employment application.